vendia/blog/posts/2022-06-09-apis-for-real-time-data-sharing.md

 ---

 # An Alternative Architecture for Smart, “Data-aware” APIs
+_Note, this is part 2 in our Data APIs series.
+[Read part 1](https://www.vendia.net/blog/apis-for-data)

+In our previous post we talked through why APIs are still so difficult for teams to implement and maintain and why legacy options fail to meet current business needs.
+In this blog we will walk through modern APIs that help provide a single source of truth while also providing a ledgered lookback.

 An ideal data-sharing API would share the best of each of these approaches (see Figure 6):